mirage/ocaml-solo5/README.md

-# ocaml-freestanding -- Freestanding OCaml compiler
+# ocaml-solo5 -- OCaml compiler with Solo5 backend

-This package provides a freestanding OCaml compiler suitable for linking with a unikernel base layer.
-Currently only [Solo5](https://github.com/Solo5/solo5) is supported.
+This package provides a OCaml compiler suitable for linking with a Solo5 base layer.

 ## License and contributions